Laragear/Poke/README.md

 * `$interval`: The interval in milliseconds the poking should be done.
 * `$lifetime`: The session lifetime in milliseconds.

+## Laravel Octane compatibility

+- Only the `InjectsScript` middleware is bound as a singleton, and it saves the mode, which will persist across all the process lifetime.
+The mode is not intended to change request-by-request.

+There should be no problems using this package with Laravel Octane.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.